Wednesday, October 10, 2018

 We headed out Highway 14.
 Edda parked the car on a secondary road in full view of some crumbling old shacks up on a hill.
 Once our easels and paints were set up we both went to work.
 It was a beautiful day - the sky was a bright New Mexico blue and the only sound was the flutter of an occasional bird as it flew past.
 In spite of being surrounded by goatheads (sharp little hazards), I took off my shoes.
 I was oblivious to everything but the canvas right in front of me.

 Suddenly I heard someone approaching.
 Out of the corner of my eye I saw a tall man coming toward us.
 I looked over his shoulder toward the road and he had blocked our car.
 I began to feel danger.
 He was staggering and in no way appeared friendly.
 Now this sounds crazy, but I shouted to him "Don't come any further, I have a gun!"
 As he came nearer I realized that he was either drunk or on drugs.
 I reached into my tote and grabbed the gun.
 Standing up I first held the weapon down at my side.
 This was not a friendly approach and I was frightened.
 I warned him off again; he pretended not to hear.
 When he was quite near I lifted the gun and pointed it right at him.
 "If you come any closer, I will shoot!"
 He turned, walked to his car and drove off.
 We put on our shoes and packed up our paints.
-We worried that he could be waiting for us at the end of the road.
+We worried that he could be blocking our car at the end of the road.
 All was clear and we headed for home.
 My first field day of painting in the wild, wild West!

 Annie Oakley I am not.
 Did Ernie have a premonition when he put the gun in my bag?
 Were we in real danger?
 Did I over react?
 I will never know.
 Fifty years ago these abandoned places were much different than they are now.
 Actually I have done field painting and photography in some very isolated places since that experience and never again felt the need to carry a weapon.